 Accessing the Database

-This topic describes the various client tools you can use to connect to Greenplum Database, and how to establish a database session.
+This chapter explains the various client tools you can use to connect to Greenplum Database, and how to establish a database session.

 Establishing a Database Session